cassidyjames/cassidyjames.github.io/challenge/november.md

 implementation is not an issue so long as it's within the realm of possibility for a high-end product.

-## November Challenge: Undecided!
+## November: The Two-Lightswitch Problem!

-1. Summary of problem.
-How could you design a product that solves this problem?
+1. You've probably seen it: one room or hallway with overhead lights and two lightswitches that control the lights.
+You flip one switch up and the lights come on, but now the other switch is down; they never end up being completely in sync with the state of the lights.
+How could you design a solution to this problem?

-2. What are the most difficult challenges your solution would need to overcome?
+2. What are some challenges your solution would need to overcome?

 3. What other solutions did you consider, and why did you reject them?